-- It is sensitive to light in the red and far red region of the visible spectrum.
+- It is sensitive to light in the red and far-red regions of the visible spectrum.

 - Two forms of phytochrome exist; Pr (inactive form) and Pfr (active form).

-- During daylight hours when Pr absorbs red light it is converted to Pfr and when Pfr absorbs far red light it is converted back to Pr.
-Because there is more red light in sunlight, during the daylight, there if a build-up of Pfr.
+- During daylight hours when Pr absorbs red light, it is converted to Pfr and when Pfr absorbs far-red light it is converted back to Pr.
+Because there is more red light in sunlight, during the daylight, there is a build-up of Pfr.

 - At night Pfr is slowly converted back into Pr.
 Therefore after a long day of sunlight (summer), there will be more Pfr in the plant than after a short day of sunlight (winter).

-- In autumn when the nights are long, very little Pfr remains in the plant, thus allowing flowering of short day plants at the right time of the year.
+- In autumn when the nights are long, very little Pfr remains in the plant, thus allowing the flowering of short-day plants at the right time of the year.